 The climate of Bordeaux is a temperate, Mediterranean, maritime climate.
+Located at the 45th parallel, placing Bordeaux smack in the middle of the equator and the north pole, Bordeaux enjoys a unique climatic advantage, other famous, wine growing regions do not have.
 The average temperature throughout the year is 13 degrees Celsius or 55 degrees Fahrenheit.
 The summer months, July, August and September are much higher, with an average temperature of 20 degrees Celsius or 68 degrees Fahrenheit.
 Those are average temperatures.
 During the peak summer months of the growing season, temperatures can often spike to 35 degrees Celsius, 95 degrees Fahrenheit, or even 40 degrees Celsius, 104 degrees Fahrenheit.
 But it is not the heat in the day alone that makes the vintage, it is the cool, or cold nights that make it work.
 During the night and early morning hours, it is common for temperatures to average 9 degrees Celsius, 48 degrees Fahrenheit.
 The chill in the night air adds the much needed acidity to the grapes, which is what gives Bordeaux its unique fresh quality and elegant textures.

 The amount of sunlight the grapes receive is also paramount.
 The sunlight creates and heightens photosynthesis.
 Photosynthesis takes place when the plant converts sunlight to energy.
 In an average vintage, during the growing season, which takes place from April to late September, the vineyards receive about 1,400 hours of sunlight.
 Moisture is equally important.
 In an average vintage, Bordeaux receives close to 900mm, 35.5 inches of rain per year.
 However, you need to keep in mind that rain in Bordeaux can be quite localized, varying widely from bank to bank, and even appellation to appellation in a single year!
 All of these factors, temperature, sunlight and rain varies from vintage to vintage, which is what provides you with the diverse array of vintage characteristics in each year.
 Wind is only a moderate factor in the climate of Bordeaux, as most of the time, wind speeds are modest, ranging from 6 mph to 9 mph.